A Dozen Measures of a Fundable 501(c)(3) or (c)(4) Nonprofit Organization

 Here I present an even dozen measures or characteristics of a fundable 501(c)(3) or (c)(4).
 These are factors that funders may often look for and consider when evaluating requests for funding.

 Among reasons for fundraising success is the perception by funders of the stability and ability of any given organization to achieve mission objectives.
-Funders will consider which among the many applicants for funding will be able to effectively manage and administer not only the projects to be funded, but also the organization’s ability to navigate standard business practices of managing and administering financial and human resources for any purposes.
+Funders will consider which among the many applicants for funding will be able to effectively manage and administer not only the projects to be funded, but they will also consider the organization’s ability to navigate standard business practices of managing and administering financial and human resources for any purpose.
 Here are an even dozen measures of the fundable 501(c)(3) or (c)(4).
 I also present a few suggestions on practical means for a nonprofit to measure up, while still growing organizational maturity.